puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-2-1/01-configure-autosigning/assignment.md

 	curl --insecure "$uri" | bash -s custom_attributes:challengePassword=PASSWORD_FOR_AUTOSIGNER_SCRIPT
 	```

-12. 🔀 Switch back to the **PE Console** tab when the agent installation is complete.
+    🔀 Switch back to the **PE Console** tab when the agent installation is complete.<br><br>

 1. Log in with username `admin` and password `puppetlabs`.

 2. From the console sidebar, navigate to the **Nodes** page and confirm that the `nixagent` node is shown in the node list, which means that the agent's certificate was signed automatically and the node is now managed by PE.

 3. Click the `nixagent` node, and on the **Facts** tab, explore the facts about the machine, such as OS version, number of CPUs, and so on.

 ---
 ## 🎈 **Congratulations!**